 *** UPDATE ***

-Not a permanent fix, as the pain did return after a while.
-It only bothers me at night while lying down.
+It was not a permanent fix, as the pain did return after a while.
+It mostly bothers me at night while lying down, or when lifting heavy objects.
 So, yes, it helped a lot, but no, not a total cure.
-May need to schedule another session.
+Better, but I’d like to see this totally fixed.
+May consider scheduling a muscle work session every six months to a year.